TechnicJelle/BMUtils/README.md

 ### Copy Any Stream to BlueMap
 This function copies any stream to the BlueMap assets folder.\
 Useful for when you have a stream of data, for example from a URL.
+Any scripts or styles that are copied with this function will be automatically registered with BlueMap.
 ```java
 copyStreamToBlueMap(BlueMapAPI, InputStream in, String toAsset, boolean overwrite)
 ```